sggrigoriev/Proxy/Proxy/README.txt

-Release 1.1.4
+Release 1.2.9
-The folder contains the Proxy part of Presto Gateway implementation
+The folder contains the Proxy part of Presto M3 Gateway and IPCam implementation.
+Proxy is the main communication Cloud <-> Presto point

 The Proxy communication scheme:
-		| <-> cloud	- receives commads for itself & for IoT agent; sends back to the cloud IoT agent's info and own info
+		| <-> cloud	- receives commads for itself & for Agent (IoT or IPCamera); sends back to the cloud Agent's info and own info
 Proxy 	| <-> Agent - forwards cloud info to the IoT agent and vice versa
 		| -> WUD - sends to the WUD cloud connection info and cloud's commands related to WUD